JonerSvensson/MU25-Individuell_Examination-Jonas/README.md

 # Portfolio Website + JavaScript Puzzle Project

 ## Project Description
-This project is a small personal website showcasing interactive web projects.
+This project is a small personal portfolio showcasing interactive web projects.
-It includes a home page, a projects page, and an interactive sliding puzzle game.
+It includes a home page and a projects page.
+THe projects page has small interactive projects like the Sliding Puzzle Game.
-The site demonstrates modern web development techniques using semantic HTML, responsive CSS layouts, and JavaScript interactivity.

 ---